Skip to main content

 Step 1: Complete the AMCAS Application

-• Receipt of Secondary Application, MCAT scores and all Letters of Recommendation: Nov.
-16 (by 11:59 p.m., EST)
+Secondary Application, MCAT scores and all letters of recommendation.

 Step 2: Submit the Secondary Application and Fee